 TOURISM TO THE UNITED STATES

-Foreign travelers to the United States for short visits, for example tourism, vacation, visiting family and friends, or medical treatment, need visitor visas unless they qualify for entry under the Visa Waiver Program.
+Foreign travelers to the United States for short visits need a visitor visa unless they qualify for entry under the Visa Waiver Program.
+Types of visitor travel include tourism, vacation, family visits, or medical treatment.

 - Overview of Visitor and Business Visa